-One benefit of moving games from the internal to the external drive is that you will be able to play your downloaded titles on a friend's Xbox One by just connecting the hard drive to his or her console and signing into your profile.
+One benefit of moving games from the internal to the external drive is that you will be able to play your downloaded titles on a friend's Xbox One or Series X/S by just connecting the hard drive to his or her console and signing into your profile.
 You don't then need to redownload any games you wish to play.
-That's another good reason for opting for a more portable USB 3.0 drive like the Seagate Game Drive.

 The same is true if you want to move your own games from Xbox One to Series X/S.